CTA Group

 The buttons should be aligned to the left when their parent form IS NOT in a dialog-type component.

-Left aligment of the CTA Group
+Left alignment of the CTA Group

-Left aligment of the CTA Group
+Left alignment of the CTA Group

 End